The Armoured Might of Lance Corporal Jones

 "The Armoured Might of Lance Corporal Jones" is the first episode of the third series of the British comedy series Dad's Army.
 It was originally transmitted on Thursday 11 September 1969.
-It is also the first episode to be broadcast in colour.
+It is also the first episode to be made in colour, though it was originally broadcast in black and white.

 Synopsis

 Lance Corporal Jones allows the platoon to use his butcher's van as an armoured car and Mainwaring meets the new Chief ARP Warden, William Hodges the greengrocer.

 Plot

 Following a lecture on the gases the enemy will use, Captain Mainwaring reads a communiqué sent by GHQ, which says that there is insufficient communication between the ARP and the Home Guard, so the new Chief Warden is attending to discuss co-operation.
-Mainwaring is disgusted to learn from Wilson that the new Chief Warden is that 'common fellow' Mr Hodges.
-Mainwaring believes that Hodges' occupation (a greengrocer) doesn't entitle him to be Chief Warden.
-Wilson agrees by saying that he has dirty finger nails.
+Mainwaring is disgusted to learn from Wilson that the new Chief Warden is that "common fellow", greengrocer Mr Hodges.
+Mainwaring believes that Hodges' occupation does not entitle him to be Chief Warden.
+Wilson agrees by saying that he has dirty fingernails.
 When Hodges arrives, he and Mainwaring have a brief argument about who should get the church hall every Wednesday evening.

-Some time afterwards, Walker talks to Jones about his delivery van.
+Sometime afterwards, Walker talks to Jones about his delivery van.
 He reckons that he should lend it to Mainwaring as platoon transport.
 Jones is suspicious, so Walker admits that it will help his black market activities, but offers Jones petrol coupons in return.
 Jones reluctantly agrees.

 The next day, Mainwaring congratulates Jones and Walker on their efforts with the van.
 Jones tells Mainwaring that it not only serves as a troop carrier and armoured car, but it also serves as an ambulance.
 Wilson demonstrates with some of the platoon to Mainwaring, their new embarking and disembarking strategy, which interrupts Hodges' ARP lecture.
 He demands to know the reason why, and is intrigued to learn that the van doubles up as an ambulance.
 He asks the men to come down to Saturday's air raid practice and act as stretcher bearers for the ambulance.
 Mainwaring concludes the lecture by telling Jones and Walker that the van is being converted to gas.